silviot/edx-platform-wiki/Draft-API-Spec.md

 the user has permission to modify that namespace.
 New namespaces can be arbitrarily created by anyone.

+The "id" parameter in the request is optional; if specified, it must match the id in the URL for this request.
 The "branches" and "permissions" maps are both optional.
 If the "branches" is not included in the request; it will be populated by the server with one branch named "draft".
 If the